pietrop/autoEdit_2_user_manual/transcribing/shortcuts.md

 # Keyboard shortcuts

-In Transcription view there are the following shortcuts
+In Transcription view there are the following shortcuts.

 | Pause/Play | cmd + k | Play pause video |
 | :--- | :--- | :--- |